Gout is among the oldest known types of arthritis, which is inflammation of the joints.

 The attacks may be triggered by a variety of factors, such as stress or illness, and normally subside within 3 to 10 days.
 Subsequent attacks may not occur for months or even years.

 Over time, gout can worsen and cause the joints to become disfigured, making it harder to move them.

 Several foods and dietary patterns are associated with a reduced risk of gout whereas others are associated with a higher risk.

-In fact, one study showed that the DASH diet lowered uric acid levels within just 30 days with a sustained effect at 90 days (9).
+One study showed that the DASH diet lowered uric acid levels within just 30 days with a sustained effect at 90 days (9).

-In contrast, the Western diet, or standard American diet, is low in fruits and vegetables, and high in red and processed meats, pre-packaged foods, refined-grains, and sugary beverages.
+In contrast, the Western diet, or standard American diet, is low in fruits and vegetables and high in red and processed meats, pre-packaged foods, refined grains, and sugary beverages.

 Alcohol consumption, especially beer, is also associated with an increased risk of gout because it increases your body’s production of uric acid and limits its excretion.

 A review of 17 studies found that moderate drinking — defined as one drink per day for women and two for men — was associated with a 58% higher risk of gout (10).

 The same review also demonstrated that heavy drinking — defined as three or more drinks per day — was associated with a 164% higher risk of gout.